David LeBoeuf

 David Henry Argosky LeBoeuf (born May 26, 1989) is a member of the Massachusetts House of Representatives who has represented the 17th Worcester District since his election in 2019.
 His district is made up of the town of Leicester, including Cherry Valley and Rochdale, and the city of Worcester, including Clark University, Main South, Hadwen Park, and Webster Square.
 In the 193rd House (2023-2024), LeBoeuf serves on the House Committee on Post Audit and Oversight, the Joint Committee on Children, Families and Persons with Disabilities, the Joint Committee on Housing, and the Joint Committee on Consumer Protection and Professional Licensure.

-In 2024, LeBoeuf was selected to join the 2025-2026 Criminal Justice Reform cohort of the Future Caucus Innovation Fellowship, a bipartisan coalition of Gen Z and millennial lawmakers interested in creating policies to address key criminal justice issues.